Balban: Military campaigns

 The turbulence of the Mewatis had increased, and their strength had grown in the neighbourhood of Dehli, through the dissolute habits and negligence of the elder sons of Shams ud-dín, and the incapacity of the youngest, Násir-ud-dín.
 At night they used to come prowling into the city, giving all kinds of trouble, depriving the people of their rest; and they plundered the country houses in the neighbourhood of the city.
 In the neighbourhood of Dehli there were large and dense jungles, through which many roads passed.
 The disaffected in the Doáb, and the outlaws towards Hindustan grew bold and took to robbery on the highway, and they so beset the roads that caravans and merchants were unable to pass.
 The daring of the Mewatis in the neighbourhood of Dehli was carried to such an extent that the western gates of the city were shut at afternoon prayer, and no one dared to go out of the city in that direction after that hour, whether he travelled as a pilgrim or with the display of a sovereign.
-At afternoon prayer the Mewatis would often come to the Sar-hauz, and assaulting the water-carriers and the girls who were fetching water, they would strip them and carry off their clothes.
+At afternoon prayer, the Mewatis would often come to the Sar-hauz, and assaulting the water-carriers and the girls who were fetching water, they would strip them and carry off their clothes.
 These daring acts of the Mewatis had caused a great ferment in Delhi.

 Balban took upon himself the exterminating of the turbulent tribes of Mewat and Awadh, destroying strongholds and villages.
+When the royal forces were sent against Mewatis, they took refuge in the nearby jungles.
+Balban then ordered his troops to destroy and crush them even if the troops had to destroy the jungles.
 He then built military outposts, gave land to soldiers and Afghans to settle.
-He garrisoned forts at key locations, cleared forests and ensured safe roads.
+He garrisoned forts at key locations, cleared forests, and ensured safe roads.
 He also unsuccessfully laid siege to the fortress of Ranthambore, but did recapture Gwalior from the Rajputs.

 In 1247, Balban suppressed a rising of the Chandela Chief of Kalinjar.

-Balban's military reign also distinguished with his success in repelling Mongol army.
-This could be achieved because his cavalry horses were better suited to Indian climate and naturally bred larger than Mongol's horses.
+Balban's military reign was also distinguished by his success in repelling the Mongol army.
+This could be achieved because his cavalry horses were better suited to the Indian climate and naturally bred larger than Mongol's horses.
 The extreme heat of summer constituted the Mongols' problem in India, as the quotation from Juvaini indicates.
 Their incursions seem to have been brief, even when not defeated by the forces of Delhi, and to have taken place in winter, because only then was it cool enough for the comfort of the Mongols' horses.